mhep/WeatherReports/README.md

 This is the project website for the AHRC & DFG funded research project _Weather Reports: Wind as Model, Media, and Experience_.
-The site is based on the Jekyll [compass theme](https://github.com/excentris/compass/).